-If you love America – wear a mask
+If You Love America – Wear A Mask

 I’ve changed my mind about wearing a mask in public.
 I’m going to start wearing one.
 I hope you will too.
 Out of respect for those serving us at the store, to remind us to social distance, to get America growing again.

-Out of respect for the sanctity of life – no matter if we are 2 or 92.
+Out of respect for the sanctity of life – no matter if we are two or 92.